Khalil Mammadov: World War II

 Mammadov fought in combat from October 1941.
 He became a commissar in a tank company.
 He graduated from the commanders refresher courses (KUKSA) in 1942.
 Mammadov fought in the capture of Crimea, Ukraine, Romania, Hungary and Austria.
-In the summer of 1943 Mamadov was appointed commander of the 1st Tank Battalion of the 3rd Tank Brigade of the 23rd Tank Corps.
+In the summer of 1943 Mammadov was appointed commander of the 1st Tank Battalion of the 3rd Tank Brigade of the 23rd Tank Corps.

-In August and September 1943, he fought in the Donbass Strategic Offensive.
+In August and September 1943, he fought in the Donbas strategic offensive.
 For his actions Mammadov received the Order of the Red Star on 25 September.
-In October he fought in the capture of Zaporizhia.
+In October he fought in the capture of Zaporizhzhia.
 For his actions he received the Order of Alexander Nevsky on 19 March 1944.
 In March 1944 Mammadov fought in battles around the Shevchenkhovsky farms.
 For his actions he received the Order of the Red Banner.
-He fought in the Second Jassy–Kishinev Offensive.
+He fought in the Second Jassy–Kishinev offensive.
 On 21 August the battalion crossed the Siret and captured Roman, reportedly capturing three trains and up to 4,000 soldiers.
 Mammadov was wounded but continued to command.
 In 15 days of fighting in Romanian territory the battalion reportedly destroyed four tanks, two self-propelled guns, 64 guns, 191 cars, and 108 machine guns, as well as killing 1,375 German soldiers.
 On 24 March 1945 Mammadov was awarded the title Hero of the Soviet Union and the Order of Lenin.